elixir-europe/rdmkit/pages/your_domain/human_data.md

 ### Solutions
-  * [Trygge ELSI Checklist](https://scilifelab-data-guidelines.readthedocs.io/en/latest/docs/general/sensitive_data.html) is a list of Ethical, Legal, and Societal Implications (ELSI) to consider for research projects on human subjects.
+  * [Tryggve ELSI Checklist](https://scilifelab-data-guidelines.readthedocs.io/en/latest/docs/general/sensitive_data.html) is a list of Ethical, Legal, and Societal Implications (ELSI) to consider for research projects on human subjects.
   * [Data Information System DAISY](https://daisy-demo.elixir-luxembourg.org/) is software tool from ELIXIR that allows the record keeping of data processing activities in research projects.
   * [DAWID](https://dawid.elixir-luxembourg.org) is a software tool from ELIXIR that allows generation of tailor-made data sharing agreements
   * [Privacy Impact Assessment Tool](https://www.cnil.fr/en/open-source-pia-software-helps-carry-out-data-protection-impact-assesment) is a software tool to make Data Protection Impact Assessments.